Civicverse/Civicverse/README.md

 Feel free to offer suggestions, contribute some code, or just stick around for future updates.
 The more people supporting the wallet, the faster development can scale.

+If you would like to support the Civicverse or help mine feel free to add all contributions to GUI wallet: 438XTJJvpD96uBFFM3jv1fevMx33YW5cjHtPZQ4bXABjfh9RV2eRNa8LiRyVJbDQgEHWpmZSCH836DcvzrQJa52CGBHVSEp
+All funds are used for development and scaling the Civicverse all support is greatly appreciated.

 CivicVerse aims to give back the "American Dream"— Little pink houses, white picket fences, and a little Corvette for you and me.